BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_2_Knowing_Your_lightning_Setup.md

-# 18.2: Knowing Your Lightning Setup
+# 18.2: Knowing Your c-lightning Setup

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.